 Careers at the Institute

-The Hauptman-Woodward Medical Research Institute (HWI) seeks an established investigator to join the scientific efforts at the Institute.
+The Hauptman-Woodward Medical Research Institute (HWI) seeks a scientific investigator to join the scientific efforts at the Institute.
 Applications in the broad areas of structural, computational, or molecular biology are solicited.
-The Institute seeks exceptional candidates who will direct an independently funded research program in important areas of human biology, health, or disease, with a preferred emphasis on neurodegeneration and diseases of aging.
+The Institute seeks exceptional candidates who will direct an independently funded research program in important areas of human biology, health, or disease.
 The Institute houses the National Crystallization Center, its own Cryo-EM facility, and operates a beamline at the Advanced Photon Source.
 Preference would be given to candidates that could make good use of one or more of these facilities.
-Candidates are expected to have a Ph.D. or equivalent in a relevant field and a strong record of scientific productivity, and extramural funding.
+Candidates are expected to have a Ph.D. or equivalent in a relevant field and a strong record of scientific productivity with demonstrated research support.
 Click here for details.

 About HWI and Buffalo, NY:

 HWI has celebrated more than 60 years as an independent research institute and is continually growing.
 Located in Buffalo, New York, HWI is at the heart of the growing Buffalo Niagara Medical Campus and partners with the University at Buffalo, Roswell Park Comprehensive Cancer Center, the University of Rochester, and numerous others.
 It also has links to industry and operates the IMCA-CAT beamline at the Advanced Photon Source outside of Chicago.

 Buffalo offers a vast array of community organizations that add to the richness of the area and also offer people many opportunities to grow and contribute.
 Housing is one of the most affordable in the United States.